brainupdaters/drlm-docs/docs/source/Install.rst

 DHCP
 ~~~~
-Same as /etc/exports, we don't have to configure  /etc/dhcp/dhcpd.conf file, the file is automatically configured during the client creation.
+Same as /etc/exports file, configuration of /etc/dhcp/dhcpd.conf file is not required, the file is automatically maintained by DRLM.

 Service Management::